Article 70 of the Constitution of Bangladesh

 Bangladesh's parliament is described as a rubber stamp body due to Article 70, as MPs are unable to cross the floor or cast conscience votes.

-Article 70 of the Constitution of Bangladesh is a controversial clause that imposes ultra-strict party discipline in the country's Parliament.
+Article 70 of the Constitution of Bangladesh is a clause that mandates strict party discipline in the country's Parliament.

 History

 Article 70 was written as a result of the Bangladesh Constituent Assembly (Cessation of Membership) Order 1972, promulgated by President Justice Abu Sayeed Chowdhury.
 The president acted on the advice of Prime Minister Sheikh Mujibur Rahman.
-The prime minister was upset when K. M. Obaidur Rahman, a lawmaker from his own party, raised a question in the Constituent Assembly of Bangladesh, about why the assembly lacked law making powers.
+The prime minister was upset when KM Obaidur Rahman, a lawmaker from his own party, raised a question in the Constituent Assembly of Bangladesh, about why the assembly lacked law making powers.
 Under the 1972 interim constitution, law making powers were held by the executive branch.